About Me

 École polytechnique & ONERA - The French Aerospace Lab

-I am currently completing a PhD in theoretical and numerical fluid mechanics and aeroelasticity on the Improvement of Aeroelastic Models for Linear Gust Response Prediction for aerofoils in subsonic and supersonic flow using resolvent analysis.
-This project is supervised by Dr Olivier Marquet (ONERA-DAAA), with Dr Lutz Lesshafft (École polytechnique-LadHyX) as my Directeur de Thèse.
-The project is partly funded by DGAC and ONERA with collaborators at Airbus.
-The manuscript for my PhD is currently being worked on, and we also wrote and presented a peer reviewed conference proceeding titled Resolvent Analysis for Aerofoil Response to Optimal Gusts at FIV2024 in Foz do Iguaçu, Brazil on 2-5 July, 2024.
+I conducted doctoral-level research in theoretical and numerical fluid mechanics and aeroelasticity on the Improvement of Aeroelastic Models for Linear Gust Response Prediction for aerofoils in subsonic and supersonic flow using resolvent analysis.
+This project was supervised by Dr Olivier Marquet (ONERA-DAAA), with Dr Lutz Lesshafft (École polytechnique-LadHyX) as my Directeur de Thèse.
+The project was partly funded by DGAC and ONERA with collaborators at Airbus.
+We wrote and presented a peer reviewed conference proceeding titled Resolvent Analysis for Aerofoil Response to Optimal Gusts at FIV2024 in Foz do Iguaçu, Brazil on 2-5 July, 2024. (link).

-During this time, I was also an assistant teacher for Diplome d'Ingénieur courses at École polytechnique including third year Aerodynamics, and second year Projet Scientifique Collectifs in sports fluid dynamics, as well as a first year BSc course Beginner's Physics Lab II.
+During this time, I was also an assistant teacher for courses at École polytechnique including Aerodynamics, Sports Aerodynamics, and Physics Lab modules.
+Guiding students in CFD and aerodynamics/physics experiments, and evaluating their work.

 MSc Advanced Aeronautical Engineering